lionelmace/vpc-on-classic-vsi/vsi_is_monitoring.md

 <!-- For an activity log that shows when the instance started, stopped, rebooted, or any errors or warnings, click **Activity** in the navigation pane. -->

-For more information about determining when an instance is started, stopped, reset, or the operating system is restarted, see [Viewing instance actions](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-virtual-servers-cli#viewing-instance-actions) with the CLI or [Create an instance action](https://cloud.ibm.com/apidocs/vpc-on-classic#create-an-instance-action) with the API.
+For more information about determining when an instance is started, stopped, reset, or the operating system is restarted, see [Viewing instance actions](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-virtual-servers-cli#viewing-instance-actions) with the CLI or [Create an instance action](https://cloud.ibm.com/apidocs/vpc-on-classic#create-an-instance-action){: external} with the API.